-- Vice President, Administrative Services shall determine preliminary revenue estimates for the next fiscal/academic year.
-The Planning and Budget Committee will begin assessment of key budget issues for the next fiscal/academic year and the President/CEO and Cabinet will identify budget development assumptions for the next fiscal year. - Deans/Directors shall submit prioritized plans for the next fiscal/academic year.
-These plans are due by January 30th and will identify priorities based on Department/Discipline Annual Plans and be guided by Objectives and Strategies of Compton College 2035.
+Vice President of Administrative Services shall determine preliminary revenue estimates for the next fiscal/academic year.
+The PBC will begin assessment of key budget issues for the next fiscal/academic year and the President/CEO and

+Cabinet will identify budget development assumptions for the next fiscal year.

+Deans/Directors shall submit prioritized plans for the next fiscal/academic year.
+These plans, which are guided by the objectives and strategies of Compton College 2035, are due by January 30th and will identify priorities based on Department/Discipline Annual Plans.